pfalcon/pycopy/docs/library/usocket.rst

    .. admonition:: Difference to CPython
       :class: attention

-      As MicroPython doesn't support buffered streams, values of *buffering* parameter is ignored and treated as if it was 0 (unbuffered).
+      As Pycopy doesn't support buffered streams, values of *buffering* parameter is ignored and treated as if it was 0 (unbuffered).

    .. admonition:: Difference to CPython